MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

   - **Capacity**: The total required usable storage after fault tolerance, or _copies_, is taken into consideration.
 This number is approximately 33% of the raw storage space of your capacity tier disks when you use three-way mirroring.

-  - **Performance**: Input/output operations per second of the platform that determines the storage throughput capabilities for the workload when multiplied by the block size of the application.
+  - **Performance**: Input/output operations per second (IOPS) of the platform that determines the storage throughput capabilities for the workload when multiplied by the block size of the application.

-To design and plan an Azure Stack HCI deployment, we recommend that you use the [Azure Stack HCI Sizing Tool][azs-hci-sizer-tool] and create a _New Project_ for sizing your HCI clusters.
-Using the Sizing Tool requires that you understand your workload requirements.
+To design and plan an Azure Stack HCI deployment, we recommend that you use the [Azure Stack HCI sizing tool][azs-hci-sizer-tool] and create a _New Project_ for sizing your HCI clusters.
+Using the sizing tool requires that you understand your workload requirements.
 When considering the number and size of workload VMs that run on your cluster, make sure to consider factors such as the number of vCPUs, memory requirements, and necessary storage capacity for the VMs.

 The Sizing Tool **Preferences** section guides you through questions that relate to the system type (Premier, Integrated System, or Validated Node) and CPU family options.
 It also helps you select your resiliency requirements for the cluster.
 Make sure to: